Arizona Desert Palm Trees

 Windmill Palm Fruit

-The fruit helps identify this species, with its rough hard surface.
+The fruit has a rough hard surface.

 • Purplish-blue color & half inch long oval shape.